University of Washington Honors Program

 Students who delve more deeply into their majors through upper-level electives, research, or an extended thesis conducted in close working relationships with faculty mentors can earn the distinction of Departmental Honors.

-Departmental Honors is an excellent pathway for those who have been admitted to an undergraduate degree program and wish to forge close ties with faculty, distinguish themself in their field, and advance knowledge in an area of interest.
-Requirements and application procedures differ across all majors and interested students should consult an academic adviser within their department for full details.
+Departmental Honors is an excellent pathway for students who wish to get hands-on research experience in their major or complete other forms of coursework offered to broaden learning and academic engagement in the field beyond major requirements, usually as part of small cohorts of like-minded students.
+Requirements and application procedures differ across majors, and interested students should consult an academic adviser within their department for full details.

 College Honors

-On fulfilling both their Honors pathway and degree requirements, the distinction of Interdisciplinary, Departmental, or College Honors is added to students’ UW degree at graduation.
+On fulfilling both their Honors Program pathway and degree requirements, the distinction of Interdisciplinary, Departmental, or College Honors is added to students’ University of Washington diploma at graduation.
 This distinction varies by Honors pathway and appears on the transcript and diploma as follows:

 Note that students in the Foster School of Business and the School of Nursing will see the Honors distinction appear as follows:

-The UW Honors Program fosters an environment grounded in ethics of intersectional equity, diversity and justice for advanced and socially-engaged intellectual growth, and as a foundation for life-long learning.
-We believe equity, diversity and justice are core principles of ethical academic engagement, and we hold ourselves accountable to be a better and stronger Honors Program with these values threaded throughout everything we do.
+The University Honors Program fosters an environment grounded in an ethics of intersectional equity, diversity, and justice for advanced and socially-engaged intellectual growth, and as a foundation for life-long learning.
+We believe equity, diversity, and justice are core to our mission to foster inclusive academic excellence and personal development that prepares students to be thought leaders and change makers for the public good wherever they find themselves locally, regionally, or globally.